-Footnotes for table #2:
+Footnotes for Table 2: Highland Park Membrane Filtration Plant

 - (a) Turbidity is a measure of the cloudiness of the water.
-We monitor it because it is a good indicator of the effectiveness of our filtration system. - (b) All turbidity samples met the turbidity limit of 0.3 NTU. - (c) Lowest concentration of free chlorine detected. - (d) Minimum allowable free chlorine residual at entry point to the distribution system. - (e) Only one sample required. - (f) USEPA considers 50 pCi/L to be the level of concern for beta particles. - (g) Data from 2011
+We monitor it because it is a good indicator of the effectiveness of our filtration system. - (b) All turbidity samples met the turbidity limit of 0.3 NTU. - (c) Lowest concentration of free chlorine detected.

+- (d) Minimum allowable free chlorine residual at entry point to the distribution system. - (e) Only one sample required.

-Abbreviations and Definitions
+Abbreviations & Definitions